Fitness Savvy has compiled a list of the best rowing machines for home use in 2023 and sorted them by category.

 The feel of magnetic rowers is not as natural as a water or air rower, with the strokes feeling the same intensity throughout.

-These are usually cheaper than their air and water resistance siblings, so these kinds of rowers are great for people on a tighter budget.
+These are usually cheaper than their air and water-resistance siblings, so these rowers are great for people on a tighter budget.

 Magnetic rowing machines also tend to be quieter than air and water rowers.